k8s-at-home/library-charts/charts/stable/common/README.md

 - `hostPathMounts` to mount hostPaths with a single values.yaml setting
 - Automated ownership fixing job for `hostPathMounts`
-- `envList` to use a list of environment variables in addition to the current list or template
+- `envList` to use a list of environment variables in addition to the current dict or template

 #### Changed